mailbots/mailbots/README.md

 });
 ```

+Think of the `gopherApp` variable like a container for numerous gophers, each having special skills to handle specific email-related actions.

-# Example 3: Installing Skills
+## Example 3: Installing Skills

-Skills can make use of other skills.
+Your skills can make use of other skills.
 For example, the `gopher-memorize` skill
-sets reminders for a task using spaced repetition, a memorization technique that increases
-the time between reminders as more reminders are sent.
-This skill can be used within
+sets reminders for a task using [spaced repetition](https://www.wikiwand.com/en/Spaced_repetition), a memorization technique that increases the time between reminders as more reminders are sent.
-any other skill.
-For example...

 Run `npm install --save gopher-memorize` in your CLI, then..